An algebra over the operad of posets and structural binomial identities: Introduction

 \subsection{Related work}

 We give a (short) account of closely related work.

-Consider the category of finite sets, and let $\textbf{B}$ be the skeleton of the category with objects finite sets but the only morphisms are isomorphisms.
-The theory of $\textbf{B}$-species, see \cite{species, grupoid}, studies functors from $\textbf{B}$ to finite sets and power series associated to them.
-In comparison, we study a operadic homomorphism from the algebra of series-parallel posets to power series.
-For example, the poset $D(\chain[1])$ has the associated power series

-There is no $\textbf{B}$-species with the corresponding generating function, because a species only depends on the number of elements of the input set.
+Consider the category of finite sets, and let $\textbf{B}$ be the skeleton of the category whose objects are finite sets but the only morphisms are isomorphisms.
+The theory of $\textbf{B}$-species studies functors from $\textbf{B}$ to finite sets and power series associated to them \cite{species, grupoid}.
+A M\"obius-species \cite{mobius} is a functor from $\textbf{B}$ to the category of finite posets.
+In comparison, we study an operadic homomorphism from the algebra of series-parallel posets to power series.
+For example, the poset $\{ a<b<c,a<b'<c \}$ has the associated power series There is no $\textbf{B}$-species or M\"obius-species with the corresponding generating function, because a species only depends on the number of elements of the input set.
 We believe our series are a topological version of species.

+The book \cite{eulerianB} introduces generating functions of order polynomials of posets to study partitions, Ehrhart polynomials and descent statistics.
+In contrast, we focus on the problem of computing the order series of a given poset.
+Moreover, we restrict our analysis to series-parallel posets since they have a rich algebraic structure (i.e., the operad structure referred to above, and explained below).
+In particular, all posets considered here are finite.